Please sign in to post.

 Krakow & Auschwitz itinerary help for September

-I arrive in Krakow on Saturday evening, September 5, after a long journey from California and 3 flights.
-I depart Wednesday morning to my next destination.
+I arrive in Krakow on a Saturday evening in September from California, and depart Wednesday morning to my next destination in Europe.
 I'm going to dedicate 2 full days for Krakow and 1 day for Auschwitz.
 I've decided to do the 6-hour study group tour which starts at 9:30am.
-I'll be taking public transport to/from.

 My main dilemma is if I should go on Monday or Tuesday to Auschwitz.

-But Monday seems to not be a great day to explore Krakow since so many museums are closed, I plan to attend mass at St. Mary's Basilica on Sunday, and will return at a different time during visiting hours to climb the tower.
+I plan to attend mass at St. Mary's Basilica on Sunday, and will return at a different time during visiting hours to climb the tower.
+Sunday will be just exploring and dealing with jet lag.

 Posted by